Captainarash/CaptCC/README.md

 Parts of this project is derived from James Kyle talk at EmberConf 2016 (https://www.youtube.com/watch?v=Tar4WgAfMr4).
 I appreciate his effort to make this concept fairly easy to understand instead of writing a giant book
 which no ones's gonna read.
-He made a Lisp Compiler to convert the Lisp syntax to JS.
+He made a Lisp Compiler conveting Lisp syntax to JS.
-I want to convert C to ASM.
+I wanna convert C to ASM.

 The parts below are almost complete: